LeBron James Hates Steph Curry, Thinks Hype About Him Overblown?

 Before Curry emerged, Paul was widely considered the league’s most complete and best point guard.
 Then Curry happened.

 “Chris Paul was somebody [Curry] looked up to,” said Thompson.
 “Chris Paul used to dominate that matchup.
 Chris Paul was supposed to be next in line to win a championship.
-Then, suddenly, it was Steph … that’s another relationship where [Curry] was like, ‘oh, I look up to you,’ and suddenly there is this disdain vs Steph.
+Then, suddenly, it was Steph… that’s another relationship where [Curry] was like, ‘oh, I look up to you,’ and suddenly there is this disdain vs Steph.
 There’s a lot of those.”

 [Featured Image by Jamie Squire/Getty Images]